ncke/SwiftAstro/README.md

 # SwiftAstro

-A description of this package.
+A Swift package for astronomy.